digital-asset/docs.daml.com/docs/2.10.0/docs/query/pqs-user-guide.rst

 -  ``Alice::122055fc4b190e3ff438587b699495a4b6388e911e2305f7e013af160f49a76080ab``: just this one party
 -  ``* & !Alice::*``: all parties except those with an ``Alice`` hint
 -  ``Alice* | Bob* | (Charlie* & !(Participant3::*))``: ``Alice`` and ``Bob`` parties, as well as ``Charlie`` except ``Charlie3``

+When the ledger requires authentication, this filter applies within the scope of parties for which PQS's Ledger API user has access.
+Naturally, the ``--pipeline-filter-parties`` cannot be used to access data for parties for which the user is not authorized.

 Java Virtual Machine (JVM) Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~